somewind/amd-webpack-plugin/README.md

 This plugin is used to enhance the AMD packaging mode of webpack:

 1. Make `SplitChunks` to be AMD modules.
-2. Inject `SplitChunks` AMD module names to entry chunk  automatically.
+2. Inject `SplitChunks` AMD module names to entry chunk dependencies automatically.
 3. Make webpack replace the `root external(global variable)` correctly.

 ## Installation